NGC 2516 is well placed

 Across much of the world the open star cluster NGC 2516 in Volans will be well placed for observation.
 It will reach its highest point in the sky at around midnight local time.

-At a declination of -60°52', it is easiest to see from the southern hemisphere and cannot be seen from latitudes much north of 9°N.
+At a declination of -60°45', it is easiest to see from the southern hemisphere but cannot be seen from latitudes much north of 9°N.

-At magnitude 3.8, NGC2516 is tricky to make out with the naked eye except from a dark site, but is visible through a pair of binoculars or small telescope.
+At magnitude 7.6, NGC2516 is quite faint, and certainly not visible to the naked eye, but can be viewed through a pair of binoculars or small telescope.

 |Object||Right Ascension||Declination||Constellation||Magnitude||Angular Size|